 Ready to Try Your First Shell?

 We're at 404 S Military Trail in West Palm Beach.
 Open 7 AM–2 AM, every day.
-Happy hour four times daily.
+Happy hour three times daily, with an extended 5–10 PM evening window.